COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 The coming out!

-Everyone, in my opinion, is a human being with full potential who deserves the opportunity to contribute to their society.
+Everyone, in my humble opinion, is a remarkable human being with boundless potential who absolutely deserves the chance to make a meaningful impact on their society.

 Is there a prerequisite for coming out as gay?
 I inquired.
 Despite the media attention, the gay community’s stories are much larger than these two men

-It is a profound observation, where is the balance for this pendulum that society appears to be struggling to keep in the middle, especially for those who do not have the means.
+It is a profound observation: where is the balance for this pendulum that society appears to be fighting to keep in the middle, particularly for those without the means?

-Even when the pendulum roars to take everything that is different, it is more difficult to get out of its way, let alone a canvas to paint in their own direction.
+Even when the pendulum swings or roars to take all that is different, it is more difficult to get out of its course, much less find a canvas to paint in their own direction.

-Outside many luscious greenery, breathtaking sunsets, and blue water symbolize a liberated vacation for many visitors, but outside their villas and hotel rooms, victims are routinely teased, bullied, and even killed from ignorance – even by straight perpetrators who, as studies have shown, may struggle with homosexual tendencies.
+Many visitors associate luscious greenery, breathtaking sunsets, and blue water with a liberated vacation, but outside their villas and hotel rooms, victims are routinely teased, bullied, and even killed out of ignorance – even by straight perpetrators who, according to studies, may have been struggling with their homosexual tendencies.

 The hidden colors are looking for a canvas.